mtngrown/mtngrown.github.io/source/pb/solitaire.html.markdown

    game practically dictates these units are located on Board 2.
 If the German player decides to feint, the die should determine to which
    side: even east, west odd.

 1. **Situation #4** on hold while finding a long table for playing.

-1. **Situation #5** after one play, doesn't present any obvious randomizations.
-Perhaps future solitaire games will expose appropriate chance elements.
+1. **Situation #5** doesn't present any obvious randomizations.
+   The game could be tilted by assigning numbers to each of the Russian units and locations, and enforce random placement, but this is a fair bit of work.

-There are surely more interesting and innovative ways to create solitaire playability, ideas and pointers welcome.
+There are surely more interesting and innovative ways to create solitaire playability.
+Ideas and pointers welcome.